Annual Report Navigator

 Unearthodox inquiry:

-The Philanthropy Workshop featured Legado as one of four standout groups working in climate justice globally at their first-ever marketplace event, hosting a presentation by Tita Alvira, Chief Partnerships and Programs Officer, and Majka Burhardt, Executive Director.
+The Philanthropy Workshop featured Legado as one of four standout groups working in environmental health globally at their first-ever marketplace event, hosting a presentation by Tita Alvira, Chief Partnerships and Programs Officer, and Majka Burhardt, Executive Director.

-Read corresponding articles in Fortune and Business Insider that share Legado’s journey to climate justice.
+Read corresponding articles in Fortune and Business Insider that share Legado’s journey.

-Legado supported the creation of the Community Led Impact Coalition, an international group of organizations working to make an equitable and inclusive, community-led process the driver of holistic change that supports thriving people in thriving places.
+Legado supported the creation of the Community Led Impact Coalition, an international group of organizations working to make community-led processes the driver of holistic change that supports thriving people in thriving places.
 Stay tuned for more to come in 2024.

 A team from The Bridgespan Group visited Legado’s Ngilai partnership in Northern Kenya in early September as part of an ongoing knowledge exchange for their Community-Driven Change Initiative.
 They will be profiling Legado inside a forthcoming report.